redis/redis-doc/commands/expireat.md

 Ok let's start with the problem:

-    redis set a 100
+    SET a 100
     OK
-    redis expire a 360
+    EXPIRE a 360
     (integer) 1
-    redis incr a
+    INCR a
     (integer) 1

 I set a key to the value of 100, then set an expire of 360 seconds, and then